Joe Casey (singer): Artwork

 Cover artwork designed by Casey (featuring a drawing by Alex Leonard) for the Protomartyr split single with R. Ring, A Half of Seven (2015).

 Casey is responsible for the entirety of Protomartyr's album and flyer artwork, and consciously chooses to leave them uncredited.
 He describes his process and the origins of his aesthetic as follows:

 Well, the printing process is me going to FedEx Kinko's and fudging around with the copiers there.
 Just tape and scissors and a rudimentary understanding of how the xeroxs work.
 I stumbled into "my aesthetic" that way.
 And being rushed and reusing a previous show flyer for the first two albums cemented the strong, simple portrait as my cover manifesto.

 He also listed his influences as follows:

 I grew up with a bunch of Frederic Remington books which affected me deeply.
 I like Albrecht Dürer, of course.
 Old punk flyers.
 Lucian Freud and Francis Bacon.
 Caravaggio.
 Jacques-Louis David, Théodore Géricault, etc. etc.

 All of his artwork is displayed on his blog titled These Hungry Times.

 Personal life

-According to an interview conducted in 2020, Casey still lives in his family house on 6 Mile Road.
-He originally lived there with his mother, until he and his brothers decided to relocate her to the suburbs due to her worsening Alzheimer's disease in 2014.
+Casey lives on 9 Mile Road in suburban Detroit, where he moved in 2022 after a spate of break-ins "to which Detroit police responded with complete indifference" prompted him to leave the home where he grew up.
+He had lived there with his mother until he and his brothers decided to relocate her to the suburbs due to her worsening Alzheimer's disease in 2014.
 Her affliction was the inspiration behind the lyrics to the song "Why Does It Shake?".
 Casey's mother died in 2021.

-Casey got engaged the following year, and got married in Detroit on May 20, 2023.
+Casey got engaged to his girlfriend, Brittany, in 2022, and the two of them married in Detroit on May 20, 2023.
+They have a daughter together, born in early 2025.

 Casey is a "movie lover", and his favorite games include NFL Blitz and Red Dead Redemption 2.
 He is a life-long fan of the Detroit Tigers.